 Get Knowledgeable and Skilled Lawyers on Your Side

 At Tillotson & Martin, we know the ins and outs of DUI law.
-Our Coastal Virginia attorneys train other lawyers, and we teach, lecture, and host seminars in these types of matters.
+Our first-offense DUI attorneys in Virginia train other lawyers and teach, lecture, and host seminars on these types of matters.